Do you ever feel like you’re always hiring?

 Long hours, inflexible schedules, or a lack of support for work-life balance can lead to burnout and a desire for a more accommodating employer.

-Employees crave leaders who inspire, provide guidance, and recognize their contributions.
+Employees crave leaders who inspire, provide guidance, and recognise their contributions.

 Feeling like their hard work goes unnoticed can be incredibly demotivating.